paketo-buildpacks/google-stackdriver/README.md

 # `gcr.io/paketo-buildpacks/google-stackdriver`
-The Paketo Google Stackdriver Buildpack is a Cloud Native Buildpack that contributes Stackdriver agents and configures them to connect to the service.
+The Paketo Buildpack for Google Stackdriver is a Cloud Native Buildpack that contributes Stackdriver agents and configures them to connect to the service.

 ## Behavior
 This buildpack will participate if any of the following conditions are met